 For the Nikon lenses, I have predetermined their exact focus spot by taking a test series of startrail images.
 For the zoom lenses, I have done that at several focal lengths.
 A microscale fixed to the focus ring of each lens provides reference.

 When I have dark skies, the deep-sky exposure times are usually standardized to 10 minutes for individual exposures, with both CCDs and DSLRs.
 When the autoguiding runs exceptionally smooth, and the sky is exceptionally dark or when I image through narrow-band filters, I take 20-minute exposures.

 To minimize noise in the final image I take as many individual exposures of each object as I can.
 A series should at least include 12 good exposures.
 Narrow-band filtering requires even more exposures.

 Since 2012 I am guiding my astrophotos with a Lacerta MGEN stand-alone autoguider.
-This is another one of these good devices which worked perfectly right from the start and never gave me any problems.
-The MGEN is placed in the primary focus of a TS-Optics 8x50 Finder and works perfectly for all my telescopes.
-My prefered guider settings are: Mode 2, 0.3 pixel tolerance for both axis, and an aggressiveness of 30%-120% depending on the local seeing, wind speed and mount.
+This is another one of these good devices which worked perfectly right from the start and never gave me any troubles.
+The MGEN is placed in the primary focus of a TS-Optics 8x50 Finder for all my telescopes.
+My prefered guider settings are: Mode 2, 0.3 pixel tolerance for both axis, and an aggressiveness of 30%-120% depending on the mount, local seeing and wind speed.